learn-co-curriculum/responsive-brochure-site-lab/README.md

 ### Not Specified

-1. **The subject matter**.
+- **The subject matter**.
+This can be anything you like, but here are some ideas to get you started:
-   * A r&eacute;sum&eacute; or CV-like page with thumbnails of your work
+   - A r&eacute;sum&eacute; or CV-like page with thumbnails of your work.
-   * A fan page like "Why [Sachin Tendulkar][ST] is the Greatest Sportsman of 3 generations"
+   - A fan page like "Why [Sachin Tendulkar][ST] is the Greatest Sportsman of 3 generations."
-   * A media preview page ("My list of [Phish][] Recordings with Audio Samples").
-This
+   - A media preview page ("My list of [Phish][] Recordings with Audio Samples").
-2. **The Number of pages**.
+- **The Number of pages**.
 The goal of web design is to serve the content.
 If multiple pages does this best, great.
 Google has become a multi-billion dollar company with the most deceptively simple landing page in history.
 Serve your page with user experience in mind.

 ### Completion and Moving On

 In this lab there's a file called "MY URL."
 You must place your URL inside this file.
 Afterward run `learn` and `learn submit`.

-### Conclusion
+## Conclusion

 In this lab you've reached a very important milestone: you've created a web page from scratch and deployed it on the internet.
 You are really a web